 This just may be the yummiest and easiest dessert ever!
-You can cook this impressive, fancy dessert in just 1 minute in the microwave.
+You can cook this impressive, fancy dessert in just 1 minute in the microwave using the convenience of a brownie mix.
 Make these individual cakes in custard cups or mason jars.
 You can mix the batter in advance, hold it in the fridge, and enjoy one of these treats any time.
 Make a single cake or several at once.
 Learn my tricks for getting perfect results every time.

 Lately I've been blogging a lot about healthy recipes.
 It's time for a splurge.
 Everyone needs a splurge every now and then.
 So today I'm going all out, full throttle, throw-calorie-caution-to-the-wind with a gooey chocolate dessert that is most definitely splurge worthy.